 The Establishment Grant is not available to carers who:

-•applied for the Orphan’s Benefit or Unsupported Child’s Benefit before 13 January 2014
+applied for the Orphan’s Benefit or Unsupported Child’s Benefit before 13 January 2014

-•received (or have been approved to receive) an upfront payment for the child as part of the Child, Youth and Family Home for Life support package
+received (or have been approved to receive) an upfront payment for the child as part of the Child, Youth and Family Home for Life support package

 A carer will only be paid the Establishment Grant once for the child.
 If the child leaves the person’s care (resulting in the Orphan’s Benefit or Unsupported Child’s Benefit being stopped) and then returns after a period of time, the Establishment Grant won’t be paid to that carer again.